Barrington Place HOA 2023 Pool Season

 If you are interested in applying for a Barrington Place HOA pool monitor position this summer with flexible hours, please contact Joanna Figueroa at MASC Austin Properties Inc. at 713-776-1771 or via email at email@example.com for more details.
 (Applicant must be over 17 years of age)

-If any homeowner would like to rent the clubhouse contact: Veronica Navarrete with MASC Austin Properties, Inc., (713) 776-1771.
+If any homeowner would like to rent the clubhouse contact: Veronica Navarrete with MASC Austin Properties, Inc., (713) 776-1771 or via email at firstname.lastname@example.org .
 All reservations must be made between the hours of 9:00 AM and 5:00 PM, Monday through Friday.